-Staff Comments: A pedestrian shed illustration should be provided to assess the proposed Civic Spaces.
-It is clear that the Development Plan includes a variety of Civic Spaces, including Civic Square, Civic Plaza, Civic Pocket Park, and Open Space.
-These proposed spaces are appropriately located along the main Thoroughfare and at locations with bicycle and pedestrian connections exist or plan to be provided.
+Staff Comments: The applicant's submitted a Pedestrian Shed illustration.
+The Development Plan includes a variety of Civic Spaces, including Civic Square, Civic Plaza, Civic Pocket Park, and Open Space.
+These proposed spaces are appropriately located along the main Thoroughfare and at locations with bicycle and pedestrian connections exist or plan to be provided as shown on the Pedestrian Shed illustration.
+The proposed Civic spaces are in addition and complement the existing Civic Spaces in Yarmouth Village.

-More detailed plans depicting these Civic Spaces are necessary to fully assess the amenities that will be provided within the spaces.
+More detailed plans depicting the Civic Spaces proposed are necessary to fully assess the amenities that will be provided within the spaces.